You were going on a coffee break but you received an email from the designer or the creative agency.

 This happens for lots of reasons, most commonly the files are viewed in software that doesn’t support the font or is not properly embedded into the files.
 Typefaces, logos, and fonts form an integral part of artwork designs and branding.
 It’s essential to validate the fonts used in the artwork designs before approving it for print.

 Even if professionals are proofing artwork, they might be working on multiple artwork designs.
-To have an error-proof process, they need a proofing tool to identify fonts used in artwork designs.
+To have an error-proof process, they need a font finder tool to identify fonts used in artwork designs.

 There is a psychology to using colors in artworks and product packaging.
 Brands create recall in a customer’s mind through specific brand colors.
 Designers usually work with colors formats such as CMYK or Pantone to get the brand colors right.